ROCm/hipFFT/docs/reference/fft-api-usage.rst

    Strides for the input/output data are also provided, to describe how the bricks are laid out in physical memory.

-   Each coordinate and stride contains the same number of elements as the number of dimensions in the FFT.
-Note that this also implies that batched FFTs are not supported when using MPI, because the coordinates and strides do not contain information about the batch dimension.
+   Each coordinate and stride contain the same number of elements as the number of dimensions in the FFT.
+This also implies that batched FFTs are not supported when using MPI, because the coordinates and strides do not contain information about the batch dimension.

-4. Make the plan by calling one of:
+#.
+Make the plan by calling one of:

    * :cpp:func:`hipfftMakePlan1d`
    * :cpp:func:`hipfftMakePlan2d`
    * :cpp:func:`hipfftMakePlan3d`

-   "PlanMany" APIs enable batched FFTs and are not usable with MPI.
+   The "PlanMany" APIs enable batched FFTs and are not usable with MPI.

    .. note::

       Not all backend FFT libraries support distributing all transforms.
-Check the documentation for the backend FFT library for any restrictions on distributed transform types, placement, sizes, or data layouts.
+Consult the documentation for the backend FFT library for any restrictions on distributed transform types, placement, sizes, or data layouts.

-5. Call :cpp:func:`hipfftXtMalloc` with
+#.
+Call :cpp:func:`hipfftXtMalloc` with
    :cpp:enum:`HIPFFT_XT_FORMAT_DISTRIBUTED_INPUT` to
    allocate the input brick on the current rank.
 The allocated memory is returned as a :cpp:struct:`hipLibXtDesc` descriptor.

-6. Call :cpp:func:`hipfftXtMalloc` with
+#.
+Call :cpp:func:`hipfftXtMalloc` with
    :cpp:enum:`HIPFFT_XT_FORMAT_DISTRIBUTED_OUTPUT` to
    allocate the output brick on the current rank.
 The allocated memory is returned as a :cpp:struct:`hipLibXtDesc` descriptor.

-7. Initialize the memory pointed to by the descriptor.
+#.
+Initialize the memory pointed to by the descriptor.

-8. Execute the plan by calling one of:
+#.
+Execute the plan by calling one of:

    * :cpp:func:`hipfftXtExecDescriptor`
    * :cpp:func:`hipfftXtExecDescriptorC2C`